Roy Schneider

-Roy Lester Schneider (May 13, 1939 - December 18, 2022) was a Virgin Islander politician and physician who served as the fifth elected Governor of the United States Virgin Islands from January 5, 1995 to January 4, 1999.
+Roy Lester Schneider (May 13, 1939 – December 18, 2022) was an American politician and physician who served as the fifth governor of the United States Virgin Islands from January 5, 1995 to January 4, 1999.

 Biography

-Schneider was born on the island of Saint Thomas in 1939.
+Roy Lester Schneider was born on the island of Saint Thomas on May 13, 1939.
 He attended Howard University, earning a bachelor's degree in 1961 and a medical degree in 1965.
 He served in the U.S. Army from 1966 to 1968 during the Vietnam War.
 In Vietnam, he was a medical advisor and surgeon from 1967 to 1968.
 The United States awarded him a Bronze Star for his service, while the Republic of Vietnam awarded him the Vietnamese Honor Medal First Class and the Technical Service Honor Medal.
 He became a captain.

 After returning to civilian life, Schneider became a physician in his native Virgin Islands.
 He served as the U.S. Virgin Islands' Commissioner of Health from 1977 to 1987.
 In 1994, he was elected to the governorship.
 In 1999, he was defeated for re-election by Democrat Charles Wesley Turnbull.
 He is considered by the National Governors Association to have been a Republican.

 Schneider is the namesake of the Roy Lester Schneider Hospital on Saint Thomas.